lukaprsina/editor/docs/extending-the-editor.md

 ```

-In addition to `useCellValues` and `usePublisher`, you can also use the `useEmitter` hook that will execute the provided callback when node changes without causing a re-render.
+In addition to `useEmitterValues` and `usePublisher`, you can also use the `useEmitter` hook that will execute the provided callback when node changes without causing a re-render.
 While using strings for the nodes, the hooks have strict TypeScript typings, so you should be able to get autocompletion of the nodes you can access.

 ## Markdown / Editor state conversion